-Better.com is a one-stop-shop for all your mortgage needs.
-The lender provides an exceptional online lending experience and goes a step further to assist you with securing a real estate agent, title insurance, and homeowners insurance for your new home.
+Better.com is a one-stop shop for all your mortgage needs.
+The online lender provides an exceptional online lending experience and goes a step further to assist you with securing a real estate agent, title insurance, and homeowners insurance for your new home.

-Keep reading to learn more about this lender’s application requirements, offerings, process and what makes them stand out amongst the competition.
+Keep reading to learn more about this online lender’s application requirements, offerings, process, and what makes them stand out amongst the competition.

 Better.com Mortgage Application Requirements